 - Strong recommendation that the maximum quantity be limited to 30 days for prescriptions of Schedule 2, 3 and 4 CDs.

 - Re-emphasis of professional guidance that doctors should prescribe CDs for themselves or family members only in exceptional circumstances.

-- Prescriptions for temazepam and for Schedule 4 and 5 CDs are exempt from the specific prescription requirements of the Misuse of Drugs Regulations 2001.
+- Prescriptions for Schedule 4 and 5 CDs are exempt from the specific prescription requirements of the Misuse of Drugs Regulations 2001.
 However, they must still comply with the general prescription requirements as specified under the Medicines Act.

 - Emergency supplies of Schedule 2 and 3 CDs, for a specific patient, are not permitted either at the request of the patient or a practitioner.
 The only exception to this rule is phenobarbital for the treatment of epilepsy.

 - FP10 prescription forms now include a box on the back of the prescription where the signature of the patient or other person collecting a Schedule 2 or 3 CD must be recorded.

 - The prescriber should include the patient's NHS number on the prescription form.

 - The prescriber should sign any script changes.
 The prescription must contain the following details: